Harry's House

-Background and composition
+Writing and recording

 In an interview with Apple Music, Styles explained how he came up with the album title: "The album is named after Haruomi Hosono, he had an album in the '70s called Hosono's House [sic], and I spent that chunk in Japan; I heard that record and I was like 'I love that.[...]
 It'd be really fun to make a record called Harry's House'."
 The initial idea behind the album came when Styles wanted to take the title in a literal way so he could make an acoustic extended play recorded at his own house.
-The album is considered Styles's most introspective of his career thus fair; according to Styles the central concept of 'house' is a metaphor for the inside of his mind rather than a "geographical location".
+The album is considered Styles's most introspective of his career thus far; according to Styles the central concept of 'house' is a metaphor for the inside of his mind rather than a "geographical location".
 Speaking on the album's concept, Styles said "It was much more of an internal thing… [and] it felt like it took on this whole new meaning and it was about, like: imagine, it's a day in my house, what do I go through?
 A day in my mind, what do I go through?
 In my house I'm playing fun music, sad music, I'm playing this, I'm playing that.
 It's a day in the life."
 Styles was also inspired by a road trip he took through Italy in his deceased stepfather's car, where Styles listened to his old jazz CDs and "felt like [he] did a family thing" while on the drive.
+The album was largely written and recorded during 2020 and 2021.